Charlie Hillard

 Charlie Hillard (March 22, 1938 – April 16, 1996) was an American aerobatics pilot, and the first American to win the world aerobatics title.

 Hillard formed the Red Devils aerobatic team in 1971 with fellow pilots Gene Soucy and Tom Poberezny.
 In 1979 the three re-formed as the Eagles Aerobatic Team, which they would fly as for more than 25 years, setting the record for the longest-running aerobatic team with the same members in the world.

 In 1996, he was killed at the Sun 'n Fun fly-in in Lakeland, Florida, when the Hawker Sea Fury he was flying overturned after landing in a crosswind.

 Early life

 Charlie R. Hillard was born March 22, 1938, in Fort Worth, Texas.
 At the age of 16, he secretly began taking flying lessons, having saved enough money working at his father's car dealership.
-He would purchase his first airplane, a Piper Cub a few years later, while attending Georgia Tech.
+A few years later, he would purchase his first airplane, a Piper Cub, while attending Georgia Tech.

 In 1958, at the age of 20, Hillard joined the US skydiving team, and became the first person in the US to pass a baton in freefall.
 The same year, he began flying aerobatics at airshows.
 In 1967, he won the National Aerobatic Championship, In 1970 he competed in the Spinks Akromaster, an aircraft of his own design, and in 1972, won the World Aerobatics Championship, the first American ever to do so.